wizo06/japanese/docs/Fundamentals/particles.md

 We learned in the previoius section that:

 ???+ quote
-    The inclusion of 「も」 must be consistent with the answer.
+    The inclusion of 「も」 must be consistent.

-Let's revisit that statement and see what it actually means.
+Let's see what we mean by "consistent" by comparing 「も」 to 「は」.

 ???+ info "The main difference between 「は」 and 「も」"
     - 「は」 changes the topic, and implies that the comment of the new topic is **different** from the comment of the old topic.

     - 「も」 also changes the topoic, but it implies that the comment of the new topic is the **same** as the comment of the old topic.

-*That* is what I meant by "consistent".
+This is why 「も」 can only be used when the comment is "consistent" with the previous comment.
+Furthermore, the other function of the particle 「は」 is to be the **contrastive topic particle** ーas opposed to the particle 「も」 which is the inclusive topic particleー precisely because the comment on the new topic is different from the comment of the previous topic.

 Suppose we have a first topic "Alice", and the comment about her is "is student":